zero-to-prod/service-model/README.md

-# Schema-based Models for Your Data
+# Schema-based models for your data

 ## Usage